w3f/Grants-Program/applications/ICS-11-BEEFY.md

 [Mosaic](https://mosaic.composable.finance/), Composable Finance's cross-layer union transferral (asset transfer) system.

+[Snowbridge](https://snowbridge.snowfork.com/) resembles similar intentions to bridge, but for connecting Polkadot to Ethereum.
+Centarui implements MMR verification in Go, but it is not based on Snowfork's Solidity implementation.
+Rather, is is based on the [MMR implementation by Nervos](https://github.com/nervosnetwork/merkle-mountain-range), being the same implementation used to generate the BEEFY proofs.

 > Mosaic is a bridging solution based on liquidity management, single-sided liquidity pools, and a relayer network.
 > [Blog post on Mosaic](https://medium.com/composable-finance/introducing-mosaic-phase-2-10d1bfe5f6f8).
 > [Mosaic publication](https://dl.acm.org/doi/fullHtml/10.1145/3523181.3523198)